 The file-serving example shows how to do more advanced HTTP techniques, while the comment middleware example shows middleware.
-For applications it's more reasonable to use WebOb in the context of a larger framework.
-Pylons uses WebOb in 0.9.7+.
+For applications, it's more reasonable to use WebOb in the context of a larger framework.
+Pyramid, and its predecessor Pylons, both use WebOb.